IBM/universal-connectors/filter-plugin/logstash-filter-pubsub-apachesolr-guardium/README.md

 * Display the menu for the topic created in previous step and click on New subscription.
 * Type a name for the subscription, such as MySub.
 * Leave the delivery type as Pull.
-* Click on Create button
+* Click Create button

 ##### Steps to create log sink in Pub/Sub
 * In the Cloud Console, go to the Logging > Log Router page.
 * Click on Create sink button.
 * In the Sink details panel, enter the following details:
-* Sink name: Provide an identifier for the sink; note that after User create the sink, user can't rename the sink, but can delete it and create a new sink.
+* Sink name: Provide an identifier for the sink; note that after the user creates the sink, the user can't rename the sink, but can delete it and create a new sink.
 * Sink description (optional): Describe the purpose or use case for the sink.
 * In the Sink destination panel, select the Pub/Sub topic as sink service and destination.
 * Choose logs to include in the sink in the Build inclusion filter panel.
-* User can filter the logs using log name, resource and severity.
+* The user can filter the logs using log name, resource, and severity.
-* In case of multi-region one need to do the ***REMOVED***me set of configurations on that region.
+* In cases of multiple regions, use the ***REMOVED***me set of configurations for all regions.
-Based on the region different configuration file will be used for  Input Plugin
+Use different configuration files for the input plug-in based on the region.

 ##### Steps to Create service account credentials
 * Go to the Service accounts section of IAM & Admin console.
 * Select project and click on Create Service Account.
 * Enter a Service account name, such as apachesolrgcp-pubsub.
-* Click on Create.
+* Click Create.
-* The service account needs access on subscription that was created earlier.
-Use the Select a role dropdown to add the Pub/Sub Subscriber role.
+* The service account needs access to a subscription that was created earlier.
+Use the Select a role drop-down menu to add the Pub/Sub Subscriber role.
-* Click Continue. user does not need to grant users access to this service account.
+* Click Continue.
+The user does not need to grant users access to this service account.
-* Click Create Key.
-The key is used by logstash input plugin configuration file.
+* Click the Create key.
+The key is used by the logstash input plug-in configuration file.
 * Select JSON and click Create.
 * Rename the key file to ~/Downloads/key.json.